reactioncommerce/reaction/README.md

 We require that all code contributed to Reaction follows [Reaction's ESLint rules](https://github.com/reactioncommerce/reaction-eslint-config).
 You can run `docker-compose run --rm reaction npm run lint` to run ESLint against your code locally.

-Please follow the [Reaction Code Style Guide](https://docs.reactioncommerce.com/docs/styleguide).
+Please follow the 'Reaction Code Style Guide'(https://docs.reactioncommerce.com/docs/styleguide).
 Check out our guides to [JSDoc](https://docs.reactioncommerce.com/docs/jsdoc-style-guide), [Git](https://docs.reactioncommerce.com/docs/git-style-guide), [error handling](https://docs.reactioncommerce.com/docs/error-handling-guide), [logging](https://docs.reactioncommerce.com/docs/logging), and [React](https://docs.reactioncommerce.com/docs/react-best-practices).

-We also request that you follow the our [pull request template](https://docs.reactioncommerce.com/docs/contributing-to-reaction#fill-out-the-pull-request-template)
+We also request that you follow the our 'pull request template'(https://docs.reactioncommerce.com/docs/contributing-to-reaction#fill-out-the-pull-request-template)

-Get more details in our [Contributing Guide](https://docs.reactioncommerce.com/docs/contributing-to-reaction).
+Get more details in our Contributing Guide(https://docs.reactioncommerce.com/docs/contributing-to-reaction).

 ### Developer Certificate of Origin
-We use the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) in lieu of a Contributor License Agreement for all contributions to Reaction Commerce open source projects.
+We use the 'Developer Certificate of Origin (DCO)'(https://developercertificate.org/) in lieu of a Contributor License Agreement for all contributions to Reaction Commerce open source projects.
 We request that contributors agree to the terms of the DCO and indicate that agreement by signing-off all commits made to Reaction Commerce projects by adding a line with your name and email address to every Git commit message contributed:

 ```
 Signed-off-by: Jane Doe <jane.doe@example.com>